vadmbertr/cyclogeostrophy_impact_experiment/README.md

 To meet those requirements, one can use the parameter `ssh_rename` to rename the variables and dimensions, and add a preprocessing step in the `experiment.preproc` module.
-Note the longitudes are automatically projected to [-180, 180] if provided in [0, 360] by using the transform `(longitude + 180) % 360 - 180` which acts as the identity function if longitudes already range in [-180, 180].
+Note that the longitudes are automatically projected to [-180, 180] if provided in [0, 360] by using the transform `(longitude + 180) % 360 - 180` which acts as the identity function if longitudes already range in [-180, 180].

 Drifters data are assumed to follow `clouddrift` ([docs](https://clouddrift.org/)) ragged-array format,